-A gazelle in Ramon Crater.
+An ibex in Ramon Crater.
 Photo: Yuval Daks

 1. The Story in 100 Words

 Within a few years, Israel is expected to be the most crowded country in the West.
 We clearly need more houses and roads.
 But are we also looking after the needs of the gazelle, hare, and vulture?
 Do we understand that if we don’t protect nature, we’re also putting ourselves in danger?